Iris-Smok/JoyfulBookstore-PP5/README.md

 - Admin user can preform full CRUD functionalliy without having to enter the default 'admin panel' from django
 - Admin user can add books from 'Book Managment' link in the account menu from the navigation bar
 - Admin user can edit/delete books from all books page and books details page
+- Admin user can send email newsletters to subscribe users
+- Admin user can add,edit or delete FAQ's

 ### **All Books**

 - The All Books page shows all the books that the bookstore sells
 - Each book has an image, book title, author, rating and price
-- The site will paginate all books cards to display 10 per page
+- The site will paginate all books cards to display 12 per page
 - Each book card takes users to the book details page